-Everything about Chateau Cantenac Brown Margaux, Third Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Cantenac Brown Margaux, Third Growth with wine tasting notes, and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cantenac Brown History, Overview

 The Chateau for Cantenac Brown is unique in the Bordeaux wine appellation.
-It is perhaps the only Bordeaux chateau designed as a traditional Tudor estate in the entire region!
+It is perhaps the only Bordeaux chateau designed in the style of a traditional, Tudor mansion in the entire region!
 How did that happen?

-Today, the Simon Halabi family are the owners of Chateau Cantenac Brown.
-One of the first moves made by the new owners was to place Jose Sanfins in charge of the wine making at Cantenac Brown.
-Under the direction of Jose Sanfins, the level of quality has continued to improve with 2009, followed by 2010 and 2015 as benchmark vintages for the chateau.
+One of the first moves made by the new owners was to place Jose Sanfins in charge of the winemaking at Cantenac Brown.
+Under the direction of Jose Sanfins, the level of quality has continued to improve since 2009, followed by 2010 and 2015 as benchmark vintages for the chateau.

 Chateau Cantenac Brown Vineyards, Terroir, Grapes, Winemaking

 The 62.5-hectare Left Bank vineyard of Cantenac Brown is planted to 65% Cabernet Sauvignon, 30% Merlot, and 5% Cabernet Franc.
 Although 1.2 hectares of Petit Verdot were just added to the vineyard.

 In total, they have 59-hectares under vine in Margaux.
 Aside from vineyards, the large estate of Cantenac Brown uses 5 hectares of land to create a stunning, park-like setting with picturesque greenery and a lake with swans.